Gather round, children, it's story time! The tale of "Last Christmas" we'll now tell ... in rhyme!note

 - And the Adventure Continues: The end of the episode sees Clara back with the Doctor in the TARDIS, ready for more adventures.

-- Arbitrary Skepticism: Discussed.
+- Arbitrary Scepticism: Discussed.
 The Doctor points out that it's going to be incredibly hard to differentiate between what's a dream and what's reality because he travels in a spaceship disguised as a telephone kiosk, so reality is also ridiculous.

 - Arc Words: